aldolat/posts-in-sidebar/README.md

 ### 1.23 ###

-* NEW: the widget can be hidden now if no posts are found.
+* NEW: the widget can be hidden now if no posts are found (props by der_velli).
+* NEW: Added the option to display the full size of the featured image (props by Ilaria).
 * Moved plugin's functions files into subfolder.
 * Moved plugin's functions into separate file.
 * Added debugging tools.